-For more information, see "MEASURES Clause" in the Oracle Complex Event Processing CQL Language Reference.
+For more information, see "MEASURES Clause" in the Oracle Fusion Middleware CQL Language Reference for Oracle Complex Event Processing.

 - 9. Click the Validate button to ensure that your changes are syntactically correct.
 Correct any errors before proceeding. - 10.
 Click Save.